 The musical pieces presented on this webpage are played on digital pianos.
-So far three digital pianos and several software pianos have been used in the videos.
+So far four digital pianos and several software pianos have been used in the videos.

 Felix MENDELSSOHN: Op.
 30, No. 6, [v01]